-Cervical screening is not a test for cancer; it is a test to check the health of the cells of the cervix.
-Most women's test results show that everything is normal, but for around 1 in 20 women the test will show some abnormal changes in the cells of the cervix.
+Cervical screening isn't a test for cancer; it's a test to check the health of the cells of the cervix.
+Most women's test results show that everything is normal, but for around 1 in 20 women the test shows some abnormal changes in the cells of the cervix.

-Most of these changes will not lead to cervical cancer and the cells may go back to normal on their own.
-However, in some cases, the abnormal cells need to be removed so that they cannot become cancerous.
+Most of these changes won't lead to cervical cancer and the cells may go back to normal on their own.
+However, in some cases, the abnormal cells need to be removed so they can't become cancerous.

-About 3,000 cases of cervical cancer are diagnosed each year in the UK, which amounts to 2% of all cancers diagnosed in women.
+About 3,000 cases of cervical cancer are diagnosed each year in the UK.

-It's possible for women of all ages to develop cervical cancer, although the condition mainly affects sexually active women between the ages of 30 and 45.
+It's possible for women of all ages to develop cervical cancer, although the condition mainly affects sexually active women aged 30 to 45.
 The condition is very rare in women under 25.

 The cervical screening programme